-A specific statement that regulates activities in the city, guides decision-making, and directs implementing action to achieve a Goal, General Plan policies guide City staff, the Planning Commission, City Council, and other City boards' and commissions' decision-making and their review of land development projects.
+A specific statement that regulates activities in the city, guides decisionmaking, and directs implementing action to achieve a Goal.
+General Plan policies guide City staff, the Planning Commission, and City Council decision-making and their review of land development projects.